MicrosoftDocs/SupportArticles-docs/support/power-platform/dataverse/email-m365-integration/server-side-synchronization/emails-not-automatically-tracked-or-synchronized.md

 ### Resolution

-To automatically track emails from distribution groups or Bcc recipients, set up the underlining Dataverse user or queue mailbox that receives the email to accept **All Email Messages**.
+To automatically track emails that are addressed to distribution groups or Bcc recipients, set up the underlining Dataverse user or queue mailbox that receives the email to accept **All Email Messages**.
 For more information, see [Set personal options that affect tracking and synchronization between customer engagement apps and Outlook or Exchange](/power-platform/admin/set-personal-options-affect-tracking-synchronization-between-dynamics-365-outlook-exchange).

 ## Emails assigned the Undeliverable category in Exchange